Linuxander/ntfy_aws_deployment_iac/README.md

 The `/networking/data/allowed_ips_for_ssh.txt` file is where you can add the list of IPs you want to allow ssh access.

-The syntax for multiple IP's should look like this:
+The syntax for multiple IPs should look like this:

 ```
 1.2.3.4/32
 5.6.7.8/32
 ```

-Change only the IP address in front of the `/32` characters.
+Change only the IP address before the `/32` characters.

 ### Apply security changes using `terraform apply`